Uzumaki-Naruto07/Tamkeen-Ai/TamkeenAI_CareerSystem/README.md

 6. **Admin Panel & Analytics**
 Track user progress and system metrics (for administrators).
-   - See all users’ dashboards, stats, skill heatmaps
+   - See all users' dashboards, stats, skill heatmaps

 7. **Gamification & Learning**
  Track your progress with XP, levels, badges, and a career leaderboard.